Virginia Spiderwort (Tradescantia virginiana) Indoor Care, Propagation and Growing Problems

 Toxicity

+Tradescantia virginiana is mildly toxic to humans and pets.
 If ingested, the plant sap can cause burning in the mouth, tongue and throat.
-The sap may also cause skin irritation in sensitive skin; always wear gloves when handling Common Spiderwort.
+The sap may also cause skin irritation in sensitive skin; always wear gloves when handling this plant.

 Virginia Spiderwort, Tradescantia virginiana